irwenjust/42_minishell/README.md

 transfer input string to token(some manageable pieces, like keywords, operators, identifiers), need to do:

+    -check quotes, closed is valid (follow subject)

+    -get token:

-    -keyword, operators(| > <), literals, like strings number.
+        keyword, operators(| > <), literals, like strings number.

-    -handling quotes, ensure tokens include space and quotes can be handle

-    -check special characters, |, > <, ;
+    -check special characters, |, > <, ;(no need), " '

 **2-Parsing (Parser): Builds an abstract syntax tree from the tokens.**

 analyze tokens to create an abstract syntax tree(AST), need to do:

+    -check syntax: first is not special character, after redirection not be redir or pipes

+    -Expansion: Expands variables and command substitutions.

+    -parse token to AST:
-    -command parse, include parameter and redirection
+        command parse, include parameter and redirection

-    -parse pipe
+        parse pipe

-    -parse redirection to AST
+        parse redirection to AST

-    -check syntax and command structure

-also need to do during parsing:

-    **Expansion: Expands variables and command substitutions.**

 **3-Execution: Executes the commands as represented by the AST.**